DEFRA/software-development-standards/guides/docker_guidance.md

 ```

 ### Composing multiple repositories for local development
-For scenarios where multiple containers need to be created across multiple repositories, it is recommended to create a "development" repo.
+For scenarios where multiple containers need to be created across multiple repositories, it might be advantageous to create a "development" repo.

-The development repository should:
+The development repository would:
 - clone all necessary repositories
 - builds images from Dockerfiles in each repository by referencing Docker Compose files in those repositories
 - run containers based on those images in a single Docker network by referencing Docker Compose files in those repositories